JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 ### 🧪 What About Biotech Professionals?

-The case for biotech professionals is less clear.
+I'd argue picking stocks for biotech is very challenging (perhaps more so than traditional tech).
 While domain expertise is critical for understanding clinical pipelines, many biotech stocks are long-term plays with high volatility.
+My personal experience of holding on to Illumina stock (DNA sequencing) while I worked there was fueled by my strong belief and pride in helping to build their products.
+I ended up selling the stock at reasonably good times out of luck - I didn't expect many of the challenges with the GRAIL acquisition to cause such a quick erosion of the stock price after I left the company.
+My experience highlights the emotional pitfalls, but the potential for an intellectual edge still exists.
+For instance,

-Professionals can:
+Biotech Professionals can:
 - Better evaluate clinical trial progress and regulatory hurdles
 - Have a better understanding of product development processes, costs, competition, and timelines
 - Understand market potential and adoption timeline for scientific platforms (e.g., mRNA, CRISPR)

 But even insiders can misjudge execution risk or underestimate macro effects, like interest rates or pandemic cycles.
+Individual stock pickers and funds such as ARKK have a very challenging job in identifying biotech stocks that will be hugely successful in a 5 year horizon because they often reside in the small or mid cap space and have much higher volatility than large cap stocks.

 ---

 ### 📦 Product-Led Investing: The Lynch Approach Today

 Not all successful stock pickers have STEM backgrounds, as illustrated by Contra and Blue chip funds in the table.
-In addition to th eir more fundamentals and bottoms up approaches, many individuals have beaten the market using a more intuitive, product-first strategy popularized by Peter Lynch:
+In addition to their more fundamentals and bottoms up approaches, many individuals have beaten the market using a more intuitive, product-first strategy popularized by Peter Lynch:

 - Consumers who loved using Apple products in the early 2000s and invested accordingly
 - Early Netflix binge-watchers who bought the stock based on product loyalty